Photo by serpeblu / Shutterstock.com

 Don’t want to watch?
 Here’s what I said in the video

-Hello, everyone, and welcome to your money Q&A question of the day.
+Hello, everyone, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this answer is brought to you by the Microsoft Edge browser.
 It’s the faster, safer way to get things done on the web.
 Use it: I do.

 Today’s question comes to us from Victoria: